 Whether you’re an emerging Twitch broadcaster or simply a gamer who wants to share your epic gaming highlights with pals, recording your video gameplay is all the rage these days.
-But which recording solution should you use if you’re just dipping your toes into capturing gaming videos?
-There’s no shortage of video recording tools out there vying for your attention, many with unique hooks or features.
+But which recording software should you use if you’re just dipping your toes into capturing gaming videos?
+There’s no shortage of free video recording tools out there vying for your attention, many with unique hooks or features.

-We played with five of the most popular free gameplay capture tools around—Open Broadcast Software, Nvidia’s ShadowPlay, Raptr, MSI Afterburner, and Plays.tv—to try and answer that question.
+We played with five of the most popular freeware gameplay capture tools around—Open Broadcast Software Studio, Nvidia ShadowPlay, AMD ReLive, MSI Afterburner, and Plays.tv—to answer that question.
 Each serves a different purpose, such as recording and sharing highlight clips, broadcasting your gameplay to the world, or creating a complete archive of your favorite game.

-But Plays.tv isn’t just a video capture tool; it’s hooked into a website that’s sort of like an addicting Instagram for gamers.
-When you first boot up Plays.tv, the program presents you with a dashboard of popular gameplay clips from the Plays.tv website.
-Click on a clip you’d like to see and your browser will open to the video’s page.
+But Plays.tv isn’t just a video capture tool; it’s hooked into a website that’s sort of like an Instagram for gamers.
+When you first boot up Plays.tv, the program features three options on the left hand rail: Explore, Feed, and Dashboard.

 As for the actual game recording features, when the app is running it starts recording your gaming sessions automatically.
 By default, Plays.tv will record up to 10GB of gameplay at 720p resolution and 30 frames per second.
 If you’d like to tweak the maximum storage capacity, resolution, bitrate, recording framerate, or other technical aspects of the video, all those options can quickly be changed in the software’s settings.
 The settings also let you disable automatic recording of full gameplay sessions if you’d like, and allow you to enable configurable hotkey-based video capture instead.